An empirical Bayes Approach to stochastic blockmodels and graphons: shrinkage estimation and model selection: Introduction

 In particular, the stochastic block model mentioned above can be seen as a special case of the graphon model, where $W(u,v)$ is a piecewise constant function. \citet{abbe2017community} has summarized recent developments on the model.
 Under an SBM, the vertices are randomly labeled with independent latent variables $\bfZ = (z_1,\ldots,z_n)$, where $z_i \in \{1,\ldots,K\}$ for $i=1,\ldots,n$ and $K$ is the number of communities or clusters among all the nodes.
 The distribution of $(\bfZ,\bfX)$ is specified as follows:

 where $\sum_m \pi_m=1$ and each $\theta_{km}\in[0,1]$.
 Put ${\pi} = (\pi_1,\ldots,\pi_m)$ and ${\Theta} = (\theta_{ij})_{K\times K}$.

 Many efforts have been made on statistical inference of the SBM to detect block structures as well as to estimate the connectivity probabilities in the blocks.
 Some classical and popular methods include MCMC, degree-based algorithms and variational inference among other. \cite{Nowicki01} developed a Gibbs sampler to estimate parameters for graphs of small sizes (up to a few hundred nodes).
 A degree-based algorithm \citep{channarond2011classification} achieves classification, estimation and model selection from empirical degree data.
-The variational EM algorithm \citep{Daudin2008} and variational Bayes EM \citep{Latouche13} approximate the conditional distribution of group labels given the network data by a class of distributions with simpler forms.
+The variational EM algorithm \citep{Daudin2008} and variational Bayes EM \citep{Latouche13} approximate the conditional distribution of group labels given the network data by a class of distributions with simpler forms. \cite{suwan2016} recast the SBM to a random dot product graph \citep{RDPG} and developed a Bayesian inference method with a prior specified empirically by adjacency spectral embedding.

 Due to higher model complexity, estimating a graphon is challenging.
 Some works \citep{NIPS2013_5047,Olhede14722,Latouche2016} have focused on the nonparametric perspective of this model and developed methods to estimate a graphon based on SBM approximation.
 These methods estimate a graphon function by partitioning vertices and computing the empirical frequency of edges across different blocks.
 Many algorithms put emphasis on model selection \citep{NIPS2013_5047} or bandwidth determination \citep{Olhede14722}. \citet{Latouche2016} proposed a variational Bayes approach to graphon estimation and used model averaging to generate a smooth estimate.